-I applied to the English program at FSU because it is one of the few schools in the country that offers a PhD in English with a Creative Dissertation.
-That this program allows me to specialize in African American Literary and Cultural Studies is an added bonus.
+I applied to the English program at FSU because it is one of the few schools in the country that offer a PhD in English with a creative dissertation.
+This program allows me to specialize in African American literary and cultural studies, which is an added bonus.

 Motivation to pursue a graduate degree

 I write stories that underscore the humanity of people in the Black Atlantic, especially those in the United States.
-So, when I returned to the academy in 2017, more than 20 years after earning a BA in English from Saint Olaf College (Northfield, MN), I did so with the intent of refining my craft and advancing my knowledge of African American literature and culture.
+So, when I returned to the academy in 2017, more than twenty years after earning a BA in English from Saint Olaf College (Northfield, Minnesota), I did so with the intent of refining my craft and advancing my knowledge of African American literature and culture.

 Importance and impact of research

-My stories explore the complexities and humanity of black identities in the United States.
-Like all good fiction, I examine relationships; a woman who converts her dead father’s neighborhood barbershop into a high-end café, or a straight father who sabotages his dream to raise money for his queer son’s legal defense.
+My stories explore the complexities and humanity of Black identities in the United States.
+Like all good fiction writers, I examine relationships: a woman who converts her dead father’s neighborhood barbershop into a high-end café, or a straight father who sabotages his dream to raise money for his queer son’s legal defense.
 My most recent project is Sarge, a story in which a former Black Panther must put family before principles in 1970s Louisiana.